-• If you die within five years of retiring, a lump sum death benefit is payable to your nominee.
-The amount payable is equal to the unpaid balance of the first five years' pension payments, at the rate applicable at the date of death.
+• If you die within five years of retiring, a lump sum death benefit is usually payable to your nominee.
+The amount payable is equal to the unpaid balance of the first five years' pension payments, at the rate applicable at the date of death, but this can vary depending on your category of membership.